 |Exotic forex pairs||Yes||Yes|

-|# of commodities offered||17||16|
+|# of commodities offered||34||21|

-|Indiced & Stock CFDs||WhoTrades||Plus500||AvaTrade|
+|Index & Stock CFDs||WhoTrades||IG||XTB|

-|# of Stocks offered||1816||99|
+|# of stocks offered||8000||1606|

-|See WhoTrades's Instruments||See Plus500's Instruments||See AvaTrade's Instruments|
+|See WhoTrades's Instruments||See IG's Instruments||See XTB's Instruments|

 WhoTrades also offer mobile apps for Android and iOS, making it easier to keep an eye on and execute your trades while you are on the move.See WhoTrades's platforms

-As with most brokers, margin requirements do vary depending on the trader, accounts and instruments, but as a guide, WhoTrades offer margin up to 0.005 on currencies.
+As with most brokers, margin requirements do vary depending on the trader, accounts and instruments.
+You can see the latest margin requirements on their website.

-WhoTrades support a limited number including
+WhoTrades support a limited number including .

 As WhoTrades is regulated by CySEC, FINRA, SIPC , every new client must pass a few basic compliance checks to ensure that you understand the risks of trading and are allowed to trade.
 When you open an account, you’ll likely be asked for the following, so it’s good to have these handy:

 You’ll also need to answer a few basic compliance questions to confirm how much trading experience you have, so it’s best to put aside at least 10 minutes or so to complete the account opening process.